Stable isomorphism and strong Morita equivalence of operator algebras

 We now return to the proof of Theorem \ref{32}.
-We shall use a rute to the proof of stable isomorphism that is standard in the literature, see for example \cite{bm}, \cite{bmp}, or \cite{blecherrr}.
-So we leave the details to the reader.
 Let $A, B, M, X$, and $Y$ be as in the discussion preceding Lemma \ref{positive}, and let $(m_i)_{i\in \bb N}$ be the sequence in Lemma \ref{36}.
-Put We can see that $P\circ P=P.$ Define $W=Ran(id-P).$ Since $\beta \circ \alpha =id_Y, \;\alpha $ is completely isometric.
-We have and
+Put These maps are completely contractive.
+Since $Y=[MA]^{-\|\cdot\|}$, by Lemma \ref{36} we have Thus We conclude that $\alpha $ is completely isometric.
+Put